 When bringing in consultants, make it clear to all parties how they will fit into the big picture.
 All employees, including project specialists, will need to understand how their individual roles contribute toward both the project and the company’s overall strategic goals.

-Also encourage collaboration and equal participation from both interim professionals and in-house staff so everyone feels his or her input is valued.
+Also encourage cross-departmental collaboration and equal participation from both interim professionals and in-house staff so everyone feels his or her input is valued.
 Working with a staffing firm that specializes in placing senior-level consultants is an excellent way to find specialists for your needs.

 Remember, a well-developed staffing management plan can get projects started on the right foot before you even brief your team.
 Answering the who, what, how and how long questions while developing your plan will help you find, train and lead the best team possible.